Eric13531/CS348-Project/README.md

 `run backend/database/player_insert.py`, `run backend/database/game_insert.py`, `run backend/database/team_member_insert.py`,
 `run backend/database/player_stats_insert.py`

-Note: Due to the public API blocking some requests, you must run `python database\player_stats_insert.py 0 100` for all rnages of 100 up to 1300.
+Note: Due to the public API blocking some requests, you must run `python database\player_stats_insert.py 0 100` for all ranges of 100 up to 1300.
 There is some commented out directions at the bottom of the file which you may paste into your terminal to load all the player stats data.

 Because some of our advanced features require additional setup, you should also run `sql/features/advanced/advfeature2.sql`, `sql/features/advanced/advfeature6.sql`